buildpacks/docs/content/docs/for-app-developers/concepts/platform.md

 +++

-A `platform` orchestrates [builds][build] by invoking the [lifecycle] binary together with [buildpacks][buildpack] and application source code to produce a runnable OCI image.
+A `platform` orchestrates [builds][build] by invoking the [lifecycle] binary together with [buildpacks][buildpack] and app source code to produce a runnable OCI image.

 <!--more-->